mrkrky5/bug-report-gold-pack-sample/README.md

 Write bugs that others can reproduce and fix on the first try.
 This repo includes **free sample pages** from the pack so you can copy and use them in your tracker.

-👉 Full pack on Gumroad (with category templates, evidence rules, handoff and retest checklists): <YOUR_GUMROAD_LINK>?coupon=GH20

 ## What is inside
 - Core bug template that teams actually read
 - One line Environment block that kills many follow-ups